turiddu25/OOSE-AI-Question-Generator/README.md

 ## Overview

 OOSE-AI-Question-Generator is a Python-based tool that leverages OpenAI's new GPT-4o model to generate questions and answers based on a given cheat sheet.
 This tool is particularly useful for creating study materials or quizzes, in this case used for the Object-Oriented Software Engineering (OOSE) course.
+It now includes a comprehensive quiz feature with a similarity checker and analytics functionality.

 ## Features